kristinabog/planet-fit/README.md

           on the icons it will take you to the social media page.

     8. Easily sign up as a member and see the different types of memberships and their prices.
-        * on desktop you will see a button in the navbar and in the header to take you to the sign up page.
+        * On desktop you will see a button in the navbar and in the header, to take you to the "Sign up" section.
-        * On tablets and mobile devices, you can find a sign up button in the header or scroll to the sign up section.
+        * On tablets and mobile devices, you can find a sign up button in the header or scroll to the "Sign up" section.
-        * When filling in the sign up form in the sign up section, you can choose in between 3 plans with the price mentioned next to it.
+        * When filling in the sign up form in the "sign up" section, you can choose in between 3 plans with the price mentioned next to it.

     9. The website to be responsive on any device, desktop, tablet or phone.
 For the content to look good and clean, and to be usable on all devices.
-        *  Service boxes
-         - on tablet there will be 2 service boxes per line
+        * On tablet, there will be 2 service boxes per line
-         - on mobile the service boxes will be under each other, so it keeps the readability.
+        * On mobile, the service boxes will be under each other, so it keeps the readability.
-        * The schedule img will resize to fit onto the screen.
+        * The schedule image will resize to fit onto the screen.
-        * The footer columns will appear under eacht other, to maintain the readability.
+        * The footer columns will appear under each other, to maintain the readability.

     ### Further Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   Family member were asked to test the website on their devices.
 -   The website was viewed on a variety of devices:
     Desktop:
     - HP Spectre Notebook
-    -
+    - Sony VAIO Fit15E (laptop)
-    -
+    - Acer Predator G5900 (computer)
-    -
+    - ASUS 18363 (computer)

     Mobile:
-    - Samsung A41
+    - Samsung Galaxy A41
-    -
+    - Samsung Galaxy S7 2017
-    -
+    - Samsung Galaxy A70
-    -
+    - Huawei Y60 2018
--   Family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
--   A white gap can be seen to the right of the footer and navigation bar as a result.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
+- When clicking on the navigation bar links, it jumps to the middle of the setion and does not show the header of the section.
+- In the form, the input is not connected to the submit button.

 ## Deployment